 Taxation of Shareholders - Sale, Redemption, or Exchange of Shares.
 A sale, redemption, or exchange of Shares may give rise to a gain or loss.
 For tax purposes, an exchange of your Fund shares of a different fund is the same as a sale.
 In general, any gain or loss realized upon a taxable disposition of Shares will be treated as long-term capital gain or loss if Shares have been held for more than 12 months.
 Otherwise, the gain or loss on the taxable disposition of Shares will generally be treated as short-term capital gain or loss.
 Any loss realized upon a taxable disposition of Shares held for six months or less will be treated as long-term capital loss, rather than short-term capital loss, to the extent of any amounts treated as distributions to the shareholder of long-term capital gain (including any amounts credited to the shareholder as undistributed capital gains).
-All or a portion of any loss realized upon a taxable disposition of Shares may be disallowed if substantially identical Shares are acquired (through the reinvestment of dividends or otherwise) within a 61-day period beginning 30 days before and ending 30 days after the disposition.
+All or a portion of any loss realized upon a taxable disposition.
 In such a case, the basis of the newly acquired Shares will be adjusted to reflect the disallowed loss.